 Mereology: Focuses on the relationship between parts and wholes (usually on a reductionist assumption that the whole equals the sum of the parts).
 Relates in our treatment to the difference between intrinsic systems and their component extrinsic and systemic values.

-Non-Adjunctive Logic: Adds non-additivity, i.e. A AND B not equal A & B. Here this allows contradictions of joined value systems and the possibility of dysergy and synergy (i.e. emergence - the whole not being equal to the sum of the parts).
+Non-Adjunctive Logic: Adds non-additivity, i.e. A AND B A & B. Here this allows contradictions of joined value systems and the possibility of dysergy and synergy (i.e. emergence - the whole not being equal to the sum of the parts).

 Higher-Order Logic: Add propositions that act upon sets of predicates rather than atomic facts.
 Here it relates to intrinsic systems being defined as sets of extrinsic values, and to higher levels of value logic incorporating sets of intrinsics.
 Thus the 4 orders of logic necessary as a minimum are systemic, extrinsic, intrinsic and holarchic (although these are not regarded as disjoint but are overlapping frameworks).